nim-lang/Nim/doc/tut3.rst

 code is represented as a syntax tree, and how such a tree needs to look like so that the Nim compiler will understand it.
 The nodes of the Nim syntax tree are documented in the `macros <macros.html>`_ module.
-But a probably more interesting and interactive way to explore the Nim syntax tree is with ``macros.treeRepr``, it converts a syntax tree into a multi line string for printing on the console.
+But a more interactive way to explore the Nim syntax tree is with ``macros.treeRepr``, it converts a syntax tree into a multi line string for printing on the console.
 It can be used to explore how the argument expressions are represented in tree form